One Ounce Gold Coins vs Other Fractional Sizes

 Capital Gains Tax Exemption for Sterling

-British gold coins which are legal tender are exempt from CGT.
+British pound sterling gold coins which are legal currency are exempt from CGT.
 These include sovereigns, half sovereigns, Britannias, fractional Britannias, and UK proof sets.
-In our opinion, this makes sovereigns a clear favourite, especially for any UK based investor.
+In our opinion, this makes sovereigns a clear favourite, especially for any UK-based investor.

 The exact answer depends on a few factors, current market conditions, and size of purchase.
 At the time we created this page in 2000, for small quantities, Krugerrands were cheaper than sovereigns (in percentage terms relative to their gold content), but for purchases from about 5 or 10 ounces upwards, sovereigns become a better buy in our opinion.
 Updating this page in December 2017, there are better one-ounce gold coin buys: One Ounce Gold Coins Our Choice - Often these will be Krugerrands, but it could simply be whatever we have a surplus of at the time.
 We get to keep our stocks balanced, and you benefit from a lower premium.
 One Ounce Gold Britannias - these benefit from being CGT exempt.